AT A GLANCE

 • Students explore all aspects of performance, including box office management, set design, and technical theatre.

-• Okoboji Summer Theatre is Stephens College’s own professional summer theatre for Theatre, Music, and Dance majors.
-Located in a resort town in northern Iowa, ’Boji has just finished its 61st year of performances.
-Students experience all kinds of performing arts presentations with top guest artists from across the country working exclusively with students.
+• Okoboji Summer Theatre is Stephens College’s own professional summer theatre.
+Located in a resort town in northern Iowa, ’Boji has just finished its 62nd year of performances.

 No matter their major, all students at Stephens benefit from small class sizes, a 10:1 student-faculty ratio, and a culture of respect and leadership.